 (‘Values’ are a specific class of personal beliefs that are especially important to you, that you care about, that act as your guiding principles through life.)

-10. How ready are you to put the effort in a growing yourself to become a good leader (bearing in mind that leaders are made, not born)?
+10. How ready are you to put the effort in to growing yourself to become a good leader (bearing in mind that leaders are made, not born)?